AdobeDocs/analytics-platform.en/help/guided-analysis/types/engagement.md

 The query rail allows you to configure the following components:

-* **[!UICONTROL Events]**: The events that you want to measure, which represent usage of a given feature.
-Each selection is represented as a point within the matrix.
+* **[!UICONTROL Events]**: The events that you want to measure.
+Each event represents usage of a given feature and displays as a point within the matrix.
 You can include up to ten events.
 The median is calculated based on the events selected.
 * **[!UICONTROL Counted as]**: Along the x-axis, you can measure the average percent of daily, weekly, monthly, or quarterly active users.
 The y-axis automatically adjusts the average times per user based on the x-axis selection.
 * **[!UICONTROL Segments]**: The segments that you want to measure.
 Each selected segment doubles the number of plotted points in the chart and rows in the table.
 You can include up to three segments.